theGh0stfaceKiller/InfluenceOps_RTV_VM/README.md

 </p>

 # InfluenceOps: Tactical Pretexting
-_A Hands-On Workshop in Advanced Social Engineering_
+_A Hands-On Workshop in Social Engineering_

 Pretexting is one of the most underestimated yet effective tools in modern adversarial tradecraft.
 In this interactive two-hour workshop, we explore how pretexts are constructed, delivered, and adapted in real-world engagements.
 Participants will learn how to transform raw OSINT into tailored psychological operations that influence targets across physical, digital, and voice-based attack surfaces.